Sekayu, Indonesia

 Sekayu is a town and district which serves as the administrative centre of Musi Banyuasin Regency within South Sumatra Province, Sumatra, Indonesia.
-The district's population was 78,637 at the 2010 Census and 91,120 at the 2020 Census.
+The district's population was 78,637 at the 2010 Census and 91,120 at the 2020 Census; the official estimate as at mid 2024 was 103,368.
 The district comprises 14 small towns and villages, of which 4 are kelurahan (urban villages) and ten are desa (rural villages) as follows:

 Note: (a) urban village (kelurahan); the rest are rural villages (desa).